 Just how a warm heating pad helps menstrual cramps or a backache, heat will help relax those muscles, and alleviate discomfort.

-Did you have many Braxton Hicks contractions during your pregnancy?
+Are you experiencing Braxton hicks?
 Tell me in the comments!

 Happy Laboring! 🙂